 The award has two aims: to raise money for the nominated charities, and to honour an individual who has made a significant contribution to the UK music industry.

 Our multidisciplinary teams drawn from industry, professional services and financial institutions ensure exceptional execution capability.
-Over the last two decades, our clients have trusted us with over £9 billion of investment which we have deployed across our three specialist market sectors.
+Over the last two decades, our clients have trusted us with over £9 billion of investment which we have deployed across our four specialist market sectors.
 Our mission is to transform great ideas into outstanding businesses.

 Founded in 1934, PPL is the UK music industry’s collective management organisation (CMO) for tens of thousands of performers and record companies.
 We license recorded music in the UK when it is played in public (shops, bars, nightclubs, offices etc.) or broadcast (BBC, commercial radio, commercial TV etc.) and ensure that revenue flows back to our members.
 These include both independent and major record companies, together with performers ranging from emerging grassroots artists through to established session musicians and influential festival headliners.
+PPL’s public performance licensing is now carried out on PPL’s behalf by PPL PRS Ltd, the new joint venture between PPL and PRS for Music.

-As well as promoting in every major UK Stadium, SJM Concerts promote 2,000 concerts a year at every level of venue making them one of the UK’s busiest promoters.
-SJM also promote the week of concerts at the Royal Albert Hall for Teenage Cancer Trust which just celebrated another record year of ticket sales.
+As well as promoting in every major UK Stadium, SJM Concerts promote over 2,000 concerts a year at every level of venue making them one of the UK’s busiest promoters.
+SJM also promote the week of concerts at the Royal Albert Hall for Teenage Cancer Trust which just celebrated another fantastic year of ticket sales.